Alyssasorensen/HHA507_11_15_23/README.md

 5. **Identify Dependent and Independent Variables:**
    - Define RETAIL SALES and WAREHOUSE SALES as dependent variables, with SUPPLIER, ITEM TYPE, and other relevant features as independent variables.

+## **3. Data Cleaning Execution (Optional Challenge):**

+Write a Python script using Pandas, NumPy, or other relevant libraries.
+Implement the planned data cleaning and transformation steps for both datasets.

+## **4. Dataset Splitting:**

+Create a separate script for each dataset.

+Follow standard practices for dataset splitting:

+Import necessary libraries (e.g., scikit-learn).

+Load the cleaned and transformed dataset.

+Split the dataset into training, validation, and testing sets using train_test_split.

+Save or display the shapes of the resulting sets.

+**Notes:**

+Ensure your code and markdown files are well-documented for clarity.

+Adjust cleaning and transformation steps based on the specific characteristics of each dataset.

+Adjustments may be needed based on the nature and specific requirements of the chosen datasets.